tektoncd/community/process.md

 - tektoncd/website
 - tektoncd/experimental

-The process of becoming a Collaborator is:
+The process of becoming a Reviewer is:

 1. The contributor is nominated by opening a PR against the appropriate project/directory
    [OWNERS file](https://www.kubernetes.dev/docs/guide/owners/), adding their GitHub username to the `reviewers` list (or corresponding [OWNERS alias](https://www.kubernetes.dev/docs/guide/owners/#owners_aliases)).
-2. At least two Collaborators/[Maintainers](#maintainer) of the team that owns that repository or directory approve the PR.
+2. At least two Reviewers/[Maintainers](#maintainer) of the team that owns that repository or directory approve the PR.
-3. Update [org.yaml](./org/org.yaml) to add the new collaborator to the corresponding
+3. Update [org.yaml](./org/org.yaml) to add the new Reviewer to the corresponding
    [GitHub team(s)](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams).

-- Each project has a `<repo>.collaborators` entry in `org.yaml`, where `<repo>` is the name of the GitHub repository.
-The only exception is `pipeline` whose maintainer team is name `core.collaborators`.
+- Each project has a `<repo>.Reviewers` entry in `org.yaml`, where `<repo>` is the name of the GitHub repository.
+The only exception is `pipeline` whose maintainer team is name `core.Reviewers`.

 ### Maintainer